vocobox/vocobox/README.md

 ### Audio analysis

 Audio signal analysis is powered by <a href="https://github.com/JorenSix/TarsosDSP">TarsosDSP</a>.
-Yin implementation outperforms any other algorithm for pitch detection and has become the default implementation for the <a href="">voice analysis module</a>.
+Yin implementation outperforms any other algorithm for pitch detection and has become the default implementation for the voice analysis module.

 Vocobox delivers pitch detection through following analyzers